agewallet-client/agewallet-js-sdk/README.md

     const authData = await aw.generateAuthUrl();
     // Redirect user to: authData.url

     // 3.
-Handle Callback (Exchange Token)
+Handle Callback OR Exemption
-    // Call this when the user returns to your callback URL with ?code=... await aw.handleCallback(code, state);
+    // Call this when the user returns to your callback URL.
+    // It might contain ?code=...
+(Verification) OR ?error=...
+(Exemption)

+    if (req.query.error) {
+        // Handle Regional Exemption (e.g. "Region does not require verification") await aw.handleError(req.query.error, req.query.error_description, req.query.state);
+    } else if (req.query.code) {
+        // Handle Standard Verification
+        await aw.handleCallback(req.query.code, req.query.state);
+    }

+    // 4.
+Check Status
     const token = await aw.storage.getVerificationToken();

     if (token) {
-       // User is verified
+       // User is verified (or exempt)
+    }

+### ⚠️ Important: Regional Exemptions & API Mode

+ If a user visits from an exempt region (e.g., a jurisdiction where verification is not legally required), the SDK will generate a **Synthetic Token** to grant access without an ID scan.

+The token string will be: `'region_exempt_placeholder'`

+ **If you are validating tokens on your backend:** You must check for this specific string *before* calling the AgeWallet UserInfo endpoint.
+Sending this placeholder to the AgeWallet API will result in a `401 Unauthorized` error.

+ **Example Backend Check:**

+    if (token === 'region_exempt_placeholder') {
+        // Allow access (Regional Exemption)
+        return serveContent();
     }

 ## Examples & Recipes